 The principal tool developed to complement the in situ nanopowder diffraction experiment is CLUSTER – the building and simulation program with graphical interface.

-CLUSTER can be downloaded together with its environment in gzipped tar archive.
-Following guidelines in deployment.txt and correcting few symlinks one should form application working under Linux OS in graphical Xwindow environment.
-For the moment there is no manual for it and help is limited to scant hints.
+CLUSTER can be downloaded together with its environment from the main menu.
+Short guide for configuration and few simple examples are also available.
+For the moment there is no full manual for it and help is limited to scant hints.
 Works the best with resolution at least 1024×768.

 The scope of the project was broadened to interpret the evolution of the structure of bimetallic nanoparticles in some chemical reaction conditions.